cormullion/Karnak.jl/docs/src/syntax.md

 - `vertexlabeloffsetdistances`

-Being able to specify the font faces for vertex labels is of course very important, but hard to demonstrate in documentation built on strange machines.
+Being able to specify the font faces for vertex labels is of course very important, but hard to demonstrate when the documentation is built on machines in the cloud with unknown font capabilities.

 ```@example graphsection
 @drawsvg begin